-- 1. Seal any unused openings in the venting system. - 2.Inspect the venting system for proper size and horizontal pitch, as required in the National Fuel Gas Code, ANSI Z223.1/NFPA 54 or CSA B149.1, Natural Gas and Propane Installation Code and these instructions.
-Determine that there is no blockage or restriction, leakage, corrosion and other deficiencies which could cause an unsafe condition. - 3.As far as practical, close all building doors and windows and all doors between the space in which the appliance(s) connected to the venting system are located and other spaces of the building. - 4.
-Close fireplace dampers. - 5.
+- 1.Seal any unused openings in the venting system. - 2.
+Inspect the venting system for proper size and horizontal pitch, as required in the National Fuel Gas Code, ANSI Z223.
+1/NFPA 54 and these instructions.
+Determine that there is no blockage or restriction, leakage, corrosion and other deficiencies which could cause an unsafe condition. - 3.As far as practical, close all building doors and windows and all doors between the space in which the appliance(s) connected to the venting system are located and other spaces of the building. - 4.Close fireplace dampers. - 5.
 Turn on clothes dryers and any appliance not connected to the venting system.
 Turn on any exhaust fans, such as range hoods and bathroom exhausts, so they are operating at maximum speed.
 Do not operate a summer exhaust fan. - 6.Follow the lighting instructions.
 Place the appliance being inspected into operation.
-Adjust the thermostat so appliance is operating continuously. - 7.
-Test for spillage from draft hood equipped appliances at the draft hood relief opening after 5 minutes of main burner operation.
+Adjust the thermostat so appliance is operating continuously. - 7.Test for spillage from draft hood equipped appliances at the draft hood relief opening after 5 minutes of main burner operation.
 Use the flame of a match or candle.
-(Figure 4) - 8.If improper venting is observed, during any of the above tests, the venting system must be corrected in accordance with the National Fuel Gas Code, ANSI Z223.1/NFPA 54 and/or CSA B149.1, Natural Gas and Propane Installation Code. - 9.
+(Figure 7) - 8.If improper venting is observed during any of the above tests, the venting system must be corrected in accordance with the National Fuel Gas Code, ANSI Z223.1/NFPA 54. - 9.
 After it has been determined that each appliance connected to the venting system properly vents when tested as outlined above, return doors, windows, exhaust fans, fireplace dampers and any other gas-fired burning appliance to their previous conditions of use.